SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-net-client-object.md

 > **Note:**
-> If you're not developing on the computer that is running SharePoint Server 2013, get the  [SharePoint Client Components](http://www.microsoft.com/en-us/download/details.aspx?id=35585) download that contains SharePoint 2013 client assemblies.
+> If you're not developing on the computer that is running SharePoint, get the  [SharePoint Client Components](http://www.microsoft.com/en-us/download/details.aspx?id=35585) download that contains SharePoint client assemblies.

-### Core concepts to know about working with SharePoint 2013 social feeds
+### Core concepts to know about working with SharePoint social feeds
 <a name="bkmk_CoreConcepts"> </a>

 Table 1 contains links to articles that describe core concepts you should know before you get started.